JJHick95/log_regression-ds-west-082420/README.md

 The p variable represents the probabilities of class 1 calculated for each sample, and y represents the true value of the sample.

-Take a moment to think through how the above Likelihood function rewards coefficients which yield high probabilities of a class matched to the true value.
+Take a moment to think through how the above negative loglikelihood function rewards coefficients which yield high probabilities of a class matched to the true value.

 ![log_cost](img/cost_curve_log.png)